Winston Churchill one of Uganda’s early Tourists – 1907

 The African Safari of Winston Churchill’s – 1907 African Travels to Uganda

-Upon arriving in Mombasa he took the train from Mombasa to Kisumu and then crossed Lake Victoria by Steamer.
+Upon arriving in Mombasa, he took the train from Mombasa to Kisumu and then crossed Lake Victoria by Steamer.
 He visited the then colonial capital of Entebbe.

-Of those various means of transport, Winston Churchill wrote about the Bicycle “The best of all methods of progression in Central Africa is the bicycle…Had I known before coming to Uganda the advantages which this method presents…I should have been able to travel far more widely through the country.
-Instead of merely journeying from one Great Lake to the other.
-I could, within the same limits of time have explored the fertile and populous plateau of Toro, descended the beautiful valley of Semliki, and traversed the Albert Lake from to end, and skirted the slopes of Rwenzori.
+Of those various means of transport, Winston Churchill wrote about the Bicycle “The best of all methods of progression in Central Africa is the bicycle…Had I known before coming to Uganda, the advantages which this method presents…I should have been able to travel far more widely through the country, instead of merely journeying from one Great Lake to the other.
+I could, within the same limits of time, have explored the fertile and populous plateau of Toro, descended the beautiful valley of Semliki, and traversed the Albert Lake from to end, and skirted the slopes of Rwenzori.
 If youth but knew…!
 W.S.
 Churchill-My African Journey 1908.

 “For magnificence, for variety of form and color, for profusion of brilliant life — bird, insect, reptile, beast — for vast scale — Uganda is truly “the Pearl of Africa.”

 The Kingdom of Uganda is a fairy tale.
 The scenery is different, the climate is different and most of all, the people are different from anything elsewhere to be seen in the whole range of Africa….what message I bring back….concentrate on Uganda.

 Uganda is from end to end a ‘beautiful garden’ where ‘staple food’ of the people grows almost without labour.
 Does it not sound like a paradise on earth?
 It is the Pearl of Africa.”